reifjulian/reifjulian.github.io/_pages/guide.md

 list
 ```

-This code first removes output I didn't want to report in this table, like extraneous labels, estimates of the constant term, and t-statistics.
+This code first removes output I didn't want to report in this table, such as t-statistics and estimates of the constant term.
 It then labels the four columns of estimates.
-As we shall see, those Stata labels will later serve as column headers.
-The code then rewrites `r2` using the LaTeX math syntax `\(R^2\)`.
-(This syntax is an alternative to the more common syntax `$R^2$`, which can cause problems because Stata uses `$` to mark global macros.)
+As we shall see, those Stata labels will serve as column headers in the LaTeX table.
+The code then rewrites `r2` using LaTeX math syntax.
 The final lines of the code provide more descriptive labels for the regressors.
 Typing `list` shows that our table now looks like this:

 <img src="../assets/guide/regsave_tbl_clean.PNG" width="100%" title="Cleaned table">

+{: .notice--info}
+**LaTeX Tip:** You can indicate a math environment in LaTeX using either `\(...\)` or `$...$` syntax.
+It's usually easier to use the `\(...\)` syntax when working in Stata because `$` marks global macros.

 We are now ready to save the table in LaTeX format using `texsave`.
 We will provide a title, some additional LaTeX code for the header of the table, and a footnote: